Explorer¶

 Boolean Operators¶

-Supports further combination of search and filter using AND/OR/NOT
+Supports further combination of search and filter conditions in the form of AND/OR/NOT

 .